Federated Concept-Based Models: Interpretable models with distributed supervision

-\textbf{Baselines and training regimes.} We compare F-CMs instantiations to an opaque neural baseline (\textbf{OpaqNN}) under four training regimes: (i) \textbf{Centralized (Cent.)}, pooling all client data and available concept annotations; (ii) \textbf{F-CMs} (ours); (iii) \textbf{S-F-CMs}, a static federated baseline to enable comparison in federated settings, which follows the same optimization and structure aggregation as F-CMs, but fixes the concept space and architecture after the first-round client participation (no adaptation); (iv) \textbf{Localized (Loc.)}, training independent client models without sharing.
+\textbf{Baselines and training regimes.} We compare F-CM instantiations to an opaque neural baseline (\textbf{OpaqNN}) under four training regimes: (i) \textbf{Centralized (Cent.)}, pooling all client data and concept annotations, serving as an upper bound; (ii) \textbf{F-CMs} (ours); (iii) \textbf{S-F-CMs}, a static federated variant of F-CMs that uses the same optimization and structure aggregation, but fixes the concept space and architecture after the first-round client participation (no adaptation); (iv) \textbf{Localized (Loc.)}, training independent client models without sharing.
 We also include two state-of-the-art federated concept-learning baselines, FedCBM \cite{yangFedCBM2024} and FCL \cite{shenFCL2024} reported separately as \textbf{external static FL baselines} since they assume a static federated setting and rely on method-specific concept-learning pipelines.

 \textbf{Federated protocol under temporal non-stationarity.} Federated experiments are conducted under \emph{non-stationarity} induced by dynamic client participation and evolving concept supervision.
-At each round $t$, the server samples $|\mathcal{K}_t|=10$ clients.
-The client pool $\mathcal{K}(t)$ evolves during training, reaching a total of 20 clients: after an initial warm-up phase (at $t=10$ for \textsc{Asia}, \textsc{Sachs}, and \textsc{SIIM}, and at $t=20$ otherwise; Appendix~\ref{app:datapreparation}), new clients join, introducing new concept supervision and, for graph-based instantiations, potentially novel dependencies.
-Additional experiments scaling up to $|\mathcal{K}_t|=100$ are in Appendix \ref{app:scaling_clients}.
+At each round $t$, the server samples $|\mathcal{K}_t|\!=\!10$ clients.
+The client pool $\mathcal{K}(t)$ evolves up to 20 clients during training: after a warm-up phase (at $t\!=\!10$ for \textsc{Asia}, \textsc{Sachs}, and \textsc{SIIM}, and at $t\!=\!20$ otherwise; App.~\ref{app:datapreparation}), new clients join with additional concept supervision and, for graph-based F-CMs, potentially new dependencies.
+Experiments up to $|\mathcal{K}_t|\!=\!100$ are reported in App. \ref{app:scaling_clients}.